turquetti/learningJavaScript/README.md

 # Learning JavaScript Journey!

 Follow along my journey trying to figure out JavaScript!
-Until now, I took 2 course to learn about the basics (links below!) and now I am on my way to the third one, working with some OOP!
+Until now, I took 2 courses to learn about the basics (links below!) and now I am on my way to the third one, working with some OOP!

 # My Roadmap (for Front-End Dev)
 - [X] Syntax